byronbytes/Tasks/SECURITY.md

 ## Supported Versions
 These are the supported versions of Tasks.
 Please note that we will not fix vulnerabilities in older versions.
-If you are running a legacy version, we suggest you to update to a newer version for more features, and a stable and safe experience.

 | Version             | Supported          | Release Date         | Discontinuation Date |
 | :------------------ | :----------------: | :--------------:     | :------------------: |